 TOURS OFFERED BY CEBACO SUNRISE FOR CEBACO ISLAND

 I didn’t have enough time to take on the hiking tour but Cebaco Sunrise offers the experience to cross the island.
-Cebaco Island has approximately 8000 hectares with a rich biodiversity full of secluded beaches, cliffs, rock formations, forests, bays, many freshwater springs, streams and small fishing villages and timber workers.
+Cebaco Island has approximately 8000 hectares with a rich biodiversity full of secluded beaches, cliffs, rock formations, forests, bays, many freshwater springs, streams, small fishing villages, and timber workers.

 On the hiking tour, you cross through the Natural Reserve of Chaperno, taking in the scenic beauty of the place in our trip to the local community of Platanares.
 The return to Cebaco Sunrise is by boat.

 The discoverers and first inhabitants were indigenous.
 It is said that the name of the island comes from the indigenous cacique “Cemaco” since the time of the European invasion.
 The majority of the houses are near the coast and according to the national census of 2010, its population was of 474 people who lived in 114 houses.

 With the local population, you can better understand the history of the occupation of the island and find answers to essential questions of the reality of a sector of particular importance for conservation in the Panamanian Pacific.
 The round trip to Cebaco Sunrise is by boat.

 Cebaco Island has a rich biodiversity and its marine life is enormous.
 Shelter of beaches and secluded bays, this wild paradise is full of life, including hammerhead sharks, whales, and dolphins.

 The areas around Cebaco Island are filled with Makarel, Dorados (Mahi Mahi), Wahoo, grouper, yellowfin tuna and a variety of different types of snapper are some of the many species that can be caught in these waters.